-You can choose to do this on a date from a window of up to three months before or three months after the third anniversary of your staging/duties start date.
+You can choose to do this on a date from a window of up to 3 months before or 3 months after the 3rd anniversary of your staging/duties start/previous re-enrolment date.
 This is called your ‘re-enrolment date’.
 Postponement (where you may delay working out who to put into a pension scheme) can’t be used at re-enrolment.

 Those who’ve opted out within the 12 months prior to your re-enrolment date won’t need to be re-enrolled on this occasion, but on the next re-enrolment date instead.